Improving The Travel Experience

 Arriving at a destination is when both the enjoyment and challenges of travel really begins.
-After three decades of travel, I have developed several techniques to improve the quality of my travel experience.
+After three decades of travel through more than 100 countries, I have developed several techniques to improve the travel experience.

 Travel can be tiring for one must always carry a sense of heightened awareness along for the journey.
 The benefits are usually two – the first and most obvious is that you become aware of any potential dangers.
 The second and often overlooked benefit is that you become more aware of your surroundings and therefore observe things you may have otherwise missed – such as a shop tucked away down an alley, a small cafe dwarfed by larger buildings, or a group of men gathered around a backgammon game.